TwistedTabby/Fallout_76-Recipe-Gathering-List-Builder/FarmingTrackerComponentize.md

   - Implemented basic CRUD operations for routes
   - Added route tracking functionality
   - Used the shared UI components for notifications and confirmations
-  - Created a temporary UI for each view (to be replaced with dedicated components)
+  - Created temporary UI for each view (to be replaced with dedicated components)

 ##### Step 3: Create RouteList Component
 - Created `src/components/RouteList.tsx`